tiagosan44/Checkout-microservices/README.md

 Is a build automation system that I used for manage checkout-service dependencies, it's a little bit more readeable than maven.

+### Webflux

+It's library for reactive programming, I used his web client to communicate the services.

 ### Java Bean validation

 It's a framework that allows to use annotations to validate bean data, I used it to validate request and responses data.